chorman0773/stories/src/sao-sachi-story/README.md

 Also on Archive of Our Own: <https://archiveofourown.org/works/59777452>

 Copyright only asserted over original content, not over Sword Art Online or its characters.
 Derivative Work is authorized by law, [R.S.C.
 1985 C-42, s.
 29.1 "Non-commercial User-generated Content"](https://laws-lois.justice.gc.ca/eng/acts/C-42/page-6.html#h-103295).
 Sword Art Online is created by and copyright of Reki Kawahara.
+Distribution is only authorized for non-commercial use.

 ## Tags